iFamished/VS-Client/README.md

 ## Credits and license

-Huge thank you to everyone who has developed and built the mods and resourcepacks pre-installed in this modpack.
+Huge thank you to everyone who has developed and built the mods pre-installed in this modpack.

 This template is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.